Guagua: Flora and fauna

 The climate and topographical features of the vast land of Guagua make it ideal for the growing of fruit trees and vegetables.
 Among the fruit trees most fitting to be planted are mangoes, guavas, santol, star apples, and bananas.
 For vegetables, sitao, upo, ampalaya, gabi and cucumber are the most commonly produced by farmers and which thrive best in the community.

 Being void of forest areas, its fauna are mostly the domesticated ones like, chicken, ducks, cattle, and others.

 Climate

 Barangays

-Guagua is divided into four (4) districts, subdivided into 31 barangays:
+Guagua is divided into four (4) districts, subdivided into 31 barangays, as shown below.
+Each barangay consists of puroks and some have sitios.